bishal-codes/my-notes/resume/README.md

        - start describing high level details about you and project
          - if experienced, company ---> team ---> project
          - if freshers,

+9. more to add
+  - employee letter + cover letter